alexksikes/SimSearch/tutorial/README.md

     2012-10-03 11:34:12,895 - INFO - Number of features: 13607
     2012-10-03 11:34:12,895 - INFO - 1.29 sec.

 It is important to note that the bag of words iterator is just an example.
-The indexer can take any iterator as long as the couple (item\_id, feature\_value) is returned.
-The id must always be an integer and the feature_value is a unique string representation of that feature value.
-However please note that you do not need to use these tools.
-In fact if you can directly create the matrix in .xco and .yco format, SimSearch can read it and perform its magic.
-For example the matrix could represent user's preferences.
-In this case the matrix would be the coordinates (item\_id, user\_id) indicating that user_id liked item_id.
-In this case the items are thought to be similar if they share a set of users liking them (the "you may also like" Amazon feature ...).
+The indexer can take any iterator which returns the couple (item\_id, feature\_value) for a given item.
+The id must be an integer and the feature_value must be a unique string representation of the feature value.
+However please note that you can also directly create the matrix in .xco and .yco format and then have SimSearch read it.
+In fact SimSearch does not care as to how the features are extracted.
+All that SimSearch does is the actual matching of items with respect to these features.
+For example the matrix could be representing user preferences.
+In this case the coordinates (item\_id, user\_id) would indicate that user_id has liked item_id.
+The items are then thought to be similar if they share a set of users liking them (the "you may also like" Amazon feature ...).

 Querying the Index
 ------------------